jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (g) A is subject to an investigation in New Zealand or overseas (for example, an investigation by the Health and Disability Commissioner) relating to any matter that may lead to the taking of professional disciplinary proceedings against A, and the Board considers on reasonable grounds that the investigation reflects adversely upon A’s fitness to practise as a social worker:
   (h) a finding or an order has been made against A in professional disciplinary proceedings or an investigation, and A has not satisfied the Board that the finding or order does not reflect adversely upon A’s fitness to practise as a social worker:
   (i) the Board is satisfied on reasonable grounds that A may endanger the health or safety of a member or members of the public.
-(3) In the case only of an applicant for registration, the Board may reserve its decision on whether he or she is a fit and proper person to practise as a social worker if it is satisfied—
+(3) In the case only of an applicant for registration, the Board may reserve its decision on whether the applicant is a fit and proper person to practise as a social worker if it is satisfied—
   (a) that—
-    (i) professional disciplinary proceedings are being taken against him or her (whether in New Zealand or overseas); or (ii) a licensing or registration organisation (whether in New Zealand or overseas) is making investigations that may lead to the taking of professional disciplinary proceedings against him or her; or
+    (i) professional disciplinary proceedings are being taken against the applicant (whether in New Zealand or overseas); or (ii) a licensing or registration organisation (whether in New Zealand or overseas) is making investigations that may lead to the taking of professional disciplinary proceedings against the applicant; or
-    (iii) the Health and Disability Commissioner is making investigations that may lead to the taking of professional disciplinary proceedings against him or her; and
+    (iii) the Health and Disability Commissioner is making investigations that may lead to the taking of professional disciplinary proceedings against the applicant; and
-  (b) that the circumstances suggest a reasonable possibility that he or she is not a fit and proper person to practise as a social worker.
+  (b) that the circumstances suggest a reasonable possibility that the applicant is not a fit and proper person to practise as a social worker.

 ### 47A Mandatory requirement for employers to report serious misconduct allegations to Board
 (1) An employer who employs 1 or more social workers and who believes on reasonable grounds that a social worker has engaged in serious misconduct must promptly report that belief to the Board.